ralphv/cinnamonjs/README.md

 * properties:
-   'locator' - (mandatory) (locator) DOM locator 'timeout' - (number) The timeout to wait for, defaults to 10 seconds
+   'locator' - (mandatory) (locator) DOM locator 'timeout' - (number) The timeout to wait for, defaults to 10000 milliseconds
 ```
 ```
 'wait.element.not.exists' - waits for element to not exist

 * properties:
-   'locator' - (mandatory) (locator) DOM locator 'timeout' - (number) The timeout to wait for, defaults to 10 seconds
+   'locator' - (mandatory) (locator) DOM locator 'timeout' - (number) The timeout to wait for, defaults to 10000 milliseconds
 ```
 ```
 'wait.element.text.change.after' - wait for an element to change it's text. used with wait.element.text.change.before